twilio/twilio-ruby/docs/usage/phone-numbers.rst

     if numbers.any?
       numbers[0].purchase()
     else
-      print "No numbers in 530 available"
+      puts "No numbers in 530 available"
     end